woossi0/suite/docs/usermanual/source/cartography/rt/pointstacker.rst

 Examples
 --------

-The map image above shows point stacking applied to a dataset of world volcanoes, displayed with a base map layer of continental topography.
+This example shows point stacking applied to a dataset of world volcanoes, displayed with a base map layer of continental topography.

 The source data used in this example is the ``world:volcanoes`` layer (available for download on the :ref:`intro.sampledata` page).